 Some of the aspects for consideration with grief and loss in persistent pain & other health conditions

 There are tangible losses, things that can be more easily seen, and intangible losses that are not so easily seen and expressed.
 Intangible losses include: a change in identity, loss of purpose, loss of trust and loss of safe connection to the self and others.
-Losses when struggling with persistent pain commonly include: loss of independence, loss of physical function, loss of joy and play, loss of finances/financial stability, loss of relationships, losses of role, loss of identity, loss of trust (in the self and others), loss of self-confidence, loss of belonging and feeling isolated, loss of ability to do what’s needed, loss of work, loss of being able to engage in hobbies and activities once enjoyed.
-Often there are commonly many layers with losses and things are complex.
+Losses when struggling with persistent pain and/or fatigue commonly include losses of: independence, physical function, joy and playfulness, finances/financial stability, relationships, roles, identity, trust, self-confidence, belonging, ability to do what’s needed, work, and being able to engage in hobbies & activities.
+Often there are many layers with losses and things can be complex.

-The intangibility of some losses can make grief feel isolating and links into a sense of feeling helpless and hopeless, these are linked to suicide risk which is one reason why keeping connected to a sense of community is important.
-People also often feel isolated when living with pain and pain itself lacks tangibility, so it can be a bit of a double whammy with the isolation aspect.
-It’s important to connect to the bigger picture view, that pain, grief, loss and suffering are part of being part of being human and many people feel isolated sometimes.
-Acknowledging others feel like this too and having a community to connect to is important and can bring a sense of relief, it can be soothing and a sense of connection can feel healing.
+The intangibility of some losses can make grief feel isolating and it links into a sense of feeling helpless and hopeless.
+These are linked to suicide risk which is one reason why keeping connected to a sense of community is important.
+People also often feel isolated when living with pain and/or fatigue and other symptoms, like some losses pain & fatigue lack tangibility, so this can be a bit of a double whammy with the isolation aspect.
+It’s important to connect to the bigger picture view, that pain, fatigue, grief, loss and suffering are part of being part of being human and many people feel isolated sometimes.
+Acknowledging others feel like this too and having a community to connect to is important, it can bring a sense of relief and having a sense of connection can feel soothing and healing.
 Also holding our losses in the bigger container of common humanity rather than in a small container can help things feel less overwhelming.

-Those close to the person living with persistent pain, or another health condition, are also grieving the loss of the person that once was.
-This can be forgotten, it’s important it is acknowledged that the people close to the person living with pain are also grieving the person they knew.
+Those close to the person living with persistent pain and/or fatigue, or other long-term health issues, are also often grieving the loss of the person that once was.
+This can be forgotten, it’s important that it’s acknowledged that the people close to the person living with the health condition(s) are also grieving the person they knew.

-Loss triggers our threat system, the sympathetic nervous system, many different emotions and feelings and parts of ourselves associated with our threat system show up and some stay a while, and our protection mechanisms are generally heightened.
+Losses trigger our threat system, initially the sympathetic nervous system is more activated, and many different emotions and feelings can be present.
+Parts of ourselves associated with our threat system, show up and some stay a while, and our protection mechanisms are generally heightened.
 There can be numbness, a lack of emotions, and an emptiness too.
-Two of the protective parts that show up are the critical self and the anxious self, it is completely understandable that these parts of us show up, especially as uncertainty can be tricky at the best of times and the unpredictability of pain and other health conditions add into this.
+Two of the protective parts that show up commonly are the critical self and the anxious self.
+It’s completely understandable that these parts of us show up, especially as uncertainty can be tricky at the best of times and the unpredictability of pain and other health conditions add into this.
 Anxiety may also have been present before the grief and losses too and it can be a strong undercurrent sometimes in grief, it can be woven through the grief too.

 It can feel like we have no control and as a result we end up over controlling things to try and manage the uncertainty.
 There are common questions I have been asked, and I’ve asked myself too, including: what if I don’t get better?
 What if I get worse?
 Will I be able to handle it?
 These questions are coming from fear of uncertainty usually, and often the anxious self has all sorts of responses that aren’t particularly supportive in the long-term.
 We need to acknowledge this part of ourselves and any others showing up that are needing to be seen, heard and understood and bring in our compassionate self to calm the protective parts down and create more helpful guidance and support.